Human Development & Family Sciences

 • HDFS offer courses taught in traditional classrooms and online, as well as opportunities for hands-on experiences through internships, service-learning courses, honors courses and opportunities for study abroad.

 Students selecting the thesis option also will be prepared for further graduate study at the doctoral level.
-A non-thesis focus area in Gerontology is available in this program in partnership with Great Plains Idea and can be completed 100 percent online.
+A non-thesis focus area in Gerontology is available in this program in partnership with IDEA and can be completed 100 percent online.

 HDFS 5403: Family Theories and Methods